-July: Fitzsimmons elected General President at 20th International Brotherhood of Teamsters convention, Dave Beck in attendance.
+July: Fitzsimmons is elected General President at 20th International Brotherhood of Teamsters Convention; Dave Beck is in attendance.

-December: President Richard M. Nixon commutes James R. Hoffa sentence; he is freed on December 23.
+December: President Richard M. Nixon commutes Hoffa's sentence; he is freed on December 23.

 January: Ray Schoessling replaces Harold Gibbons as director of the Central States Conference.